Updated on 7 July 2023

 The UoD Volunteering and Work Experience Fair

-We are delighted to announce that our Volunteering and Work Experience Fair will return in-person in 2023.
+We are delighted to announce that our Volunteering and Work Experience Fair will return in-person on Thursday 15 February 2024.
 This will give students a great opportunity to interact with a range of local charities and organisations to find out more about the different ways to volunteer and get involved.

-More information about the fair to follow so make sure you visit our events page regularly to keep up to date
+Booking is not yet open to students so make sure you visit our events page regularly to keep up to date.

 Student Volunteer Organisation of the Year Award